sefffal/PairPlots.jl/README.md

-# CornerPlots.jl
+# PairPlots.jl

-This package produces corner plots, a grid of 1D and 2D histograms that allow you to visualize high dimensional data.
+This package produces corner plots, otherwise known as pair plots or scatter plot matrices: grids of 1D and 2D histograms that allow you to visualize high dimensional data.

 The defaults in this package aim to reproduce the output of the well-known Python library [corner.py](https://corner.readthedocs.io/en/latest/index.html) as closely as possible.
 If these are not to your tastes, this package is highly configurable (see examples below).